German tennis player Julia Goerges is one of the new breeds of beauties who pose happily in bikinis for the Sports Illustrated swimwear section.

 Her first WTA title came at the end of 2010 when she won the WTA Gastein Open beating Timea Bacsinszky in the Final in straight sets.

 Before Melbourne, she reached the Semi-Finals of the 2011 ASB Classic in Auckland losing to the eventual champion Greta Arn in three sets.

 Her career goal is to get better step by step, and she is well on her way to achieving that goal.
 Boyfriends have been put on hold while she concentrates on her tennis career.

 Julia Goerges is a handy doubles player as well and she is ranked one place higher at 37 for her doubles play as of 27th September 2010.
 Her wins in 2010 were with different partners but she often plays with American player Jill Craybas.

-Like a lot of the modern players she is a great Twitterer and fans can read her almost daily diary of her exploits as she travels round the world on the WTA Tour.
+Like a lot of the modern players, she is a great Twitterer and fans can read her almost daily diary of her exploits as she travels around the world on the WTA Tour.